IBM-Bluemix-Docs/third-party/tutorial-define-vsimage.md

 {: #vsimage-pricing}
 {: step}

-{{site.data.keyword.cloud_notm}} support two pricing models: free or bring your own license (BYOL).
+{{site.data.keyword.cloud_notm}} supports two pricing models: free or bring your own license (BYOL).
 With the free pricing model, users can deploy as many instances with no additional software charges incurred.
 With the BYOL pricing model, {{site.data.keyword.cloud_notm}} doesn't charge users for the usage of the software, and the third-party provider is responsible for licensing entitlement and enforcement.

 For the purposes of this tutorial, complete the following steps to add a BYOL pricing plan.